You would do anything to stop being an angry parent! But it feels like your child knows just the right buttons to press to fire you up!

 You are a role model for your child.

-You want them to grow up to be a confident and compassionate young person?
-You need to manifest those qualities as a parent.
+Do you want them to grow up to be a confident and compassionate young person?
+It would be best if you manifested those qualities as a parent.
 When you lose control frequently, your child starts normalizing throwing tantrums in a conflict.

 Parental anger negatively impacts children’s cognitive and emotional development.
 They tend to grow up with lower self-esteem while struggling with anxiety and depression.

 When they are scared of their angry parents, it results in poor parent-child communication.
-Research has shown that children growing up in an unhealthy home environment, are more likely to be insensitive to others’ feelings.
-They tend to use violence as a way of solving problems and more often than not turn out to be bullies.
+Research has shown that children growing up in an unhealthy home environment are more likely to be insensitive to others’ feelings.
+They tend to use violence to solve problems and, more often than not, turn out to be bullies.

 Angry parenting is one of the leading factors contributing to juvenile delinquency and adolescent rebellion.
-You want to raise an empathetic and resilient human being?
+Do you want to raise an empathetic and resilient human being?

 It’s time you put a check on your anger, especially if you already have a sensitive child.

 Stop being an angry parent using these 5 methods: